CSCD01/team_04-project/deliverable/3/architecture_7876.md

 ## Design Patterns Observed

-The choice of using a `Container` class to group related artists helps to manage them as such instead of doing it individually.
+We can see the **Factory Design Pattern** in the relationship between `Axes` and `Container` classes.
+The `Container` class groups related artists, allowing for easier managing of these objects.
 As the `Container` class is easily extendible, other subclasses can be implemented if a grouping is necessary.

 The `Axes.errorbar()` method from the `Axes` class returns the `ErrorbarContainer` which will tell the `Artist` what needs to be plotted.
 In other words, the `ErrorbarContainer` is in charge of plotting the error bars in the graph taking off the responsibility from the `Axes` class.
 There are similar methods such as `Axes.bar()` which returns a `BarContainer`, and `Axes.stem()` which returns a `StemContainer`.